ritika728/Wellness_Wave/.github/ISSUE_TEMPLATE/styling-improvement-🌟.md

 **CheckList**
 - [ ] I'm a JWOC'24 Contributor
 - [ ] I've checked the existing issues, this issue is not a duplicate

+(Tip - place an "x" between the square brackets to check mark)